Mother of the Groom Dress

 Once the main bodice pieces were basted together, we positioned the top bodice piece to match the lace embroidery design, top-to-bottom as well as left-to-right.
 The non-scalloped edge of the lace, often easily-neglected, provided a gorgeous detail to line the neckline, armhole, and back keyhole edges, all hand-basted in place of course.

 We naturally dyed silk organza in a tea bath to match the lace ground color, then cut and hand-sewed it as a backing layer to support the lace.
 The garment is the sum of many parts, and is hand-basted together for a fitting, and then taken apart again after to continue the construction process.
-For the below fitting, the upper bodice was hand-sewn to the lower bodice for the fitting, and is still inside-out because once the seam allowance is trimmed and flipped, there is no going back!
+For this highlighted fitting, the upper bodice was hand-sewn to the lower bodice, and is still inside-out at this point, because once the seam allowance is trimmed and flipped, there is no going back!

 The upper bodice was unattached from the rest of the dress to insert hand-made button loops, cleanly sandwiched into a seam at the center-back.
 The button loops were secured in place before flipping the bodice right side out.
 Covered buttons were made in the same lace and organza as the bodice.

-In haute couture, the inside must be as nicely finished as the outside of the garment.
+In haute couture, the interior of the garment must be finished as nicely as the exterior.
 The inside seam allowance was hand-sewn to secure the edges, and stitched down and out of sight from the neckline.
-The lining was sewn and inserted The hem was first basted, then hand-secured to anchor the lining "jump."
+The hem was first basted, then hand-secured to anchor the lining "jump."
 Due to the unstable nature of lace and organza, all layers were hand-basted together to avoid shifting when attached to the rest of the bodice.

 As the pieces started coming together, we could gradually remove the hand-basting stitches.
 The delicate scallop edge, a signature feature of fine lace, was carefully clipped.
 We print-engineered the scallops to be a continuous edge even where the lace met at the seams, hand-stitching and clipping away the seam allowance to allow for no visual line break.
 Last touch of course was the designer label, and a good pressing!
 The dress fit perfectly, and Carol was an absolutely stunning mother of the groom.